-As part of efforts to maintain the health and well-being of the community, Hale Hall/the Hale Cultural Center will be temporarily closed, effective Tuesday, March 17, 2020 until Monday, April 6, 2020.
+As part of efforts to maintain the health and well-being of the community, Hale Hall/the Hale Cultural Center will be temporarily closed, effective Tuesday, March 17, 2020 until further notice.

 During that time period, the best way to reach any ODI staff member will be through email.
 Please note that individual units within ODI will be in touch via email with additional information for students in their units.

-In addition to ODI staff working from home, in keeping with university COVID-19 protocols, all ODI events through at least March 31, 2020 have been canceled or postponed.
-Several ODI events in April and May also have been canceled or postponed.
+In addition to ODI staff working from home, in keeping with university COVID-19 protocols, all ODI events through at least July 6, 2020 have been canceled or postponed.
 Please check the ODI website and calendar (https://odi.osu.edu/) for the latest information.

-As you know, beginning Monday, March 23, instruction will be virtual for the remainder of spring semester.
+As you know, beginning Monday, March 23, instruction will be virtual for the remainder of spring semester and summer term.
 Further resources for students are available at the Ohio State Keep Learning website (https://keeplearning.osu.edu/).

 This is an extraordinary moment for all of us, but we remain rock-solid in our unwavering commitment to assisting you in any way that we can.
 This is a time to practice self-care while helping those in your community and family who may need assistance in the coming weeks.
 Please see additional information in the navigational sidebar to the right.